 Australia and Japan entered a free trade agreement in April 2014, which grants more than 97% of Australian exports preferential treatment in Japanese markets.
 Australian exports to Japan are dominated by coal, natural gas, iron ore and beef.
-Woodside, Mitsui and Co, MMG, Centennial Coal, and Newmont Mining are some of the Australian companies that export commodities to Japan.
+Woodside, BHP, Whitehaven Coal, and Oil Search are some of the major Australian companies that export commodities to Japan.
 Teys Australia, JBS Australia and NH Foods export beef to Japan.

 COVID-19 has hit the Japanese food service sector particularly hard, presenting challenges for Australian premium food and wine exports, which are often consumed at high-end restaurants and bars.
 But with more Japanese eating at home, retail food sales have been increasing, supporting demand for fruit and vegetables.

 Major Japanese imports to Australia include motor vehicles, refined petroleum, civil engineering equipment and gold.

 Service exports to Japan totalled $2.7 billion in 2019.
 Before the pandemic, Japanese tourist arrivals had risen from a low of 331,000 in 2013 to almost 500,000 in 2019.
 That increase in large part reflected the addition of many more flights between Japan and Australia.
 Japanese student enrolments remained around 16,000 in 2019, similar to levels in 2017 and 2018.
 The COVID-19 pandemic and associated international travel restrictions disproportionately hurt services trade in 2020.
 Ongoing international travel restrictions points to another challenging year for services exports in 2021.